What Is The Best Time to Visit Sapa?

 Thanks to its high altitude, Sapa is an ideal location for summer retreats during the overheated summer time and the scarcely populated town also has pretty fresh air.
 The climate of Sapa is highly seasonal, with a subtropical climate in the summer and a temperate climate during the winter.

 The average temperature for Sapa town is 15.4ºC, with a maximum of 29.4ºC and a minimum of 1ºC.
 The warmest months are July and August, and the coldest months are December and January.
 While trips can be enjoyed all year round, the winters in Sapa get cold, with some fog, drizzle, and snowfalls in some years on the highest peaks.

 Check what to prepare for traveling Sapa in winter

 Snow in Sapa

 Fog filled the space

 Sapa also experiences a marked wet season from May to September, with the heaviest rainfall occurring in July and August.
 The weather is notorious for changing frequently and quickly.
 Visitors to Sapa in summer can feel the climate of all four seasons in one day.
 In the morning and afternoon, it is cool like spring and autumn.
 At noon, it is as sunny and cloudless as in summer.
 And it is also cold in the evening.
 With no advance warning of a thunderstorm short and heavy rains may come at noon on any summer day.
-Subsequently, a rainbow appears, transforming Sapa into a magic land, which has been a constant source of poetic inspiration for years, lights up the whole region.
+Subsequently, a rainbow appears, transforming Sapa into a magic land, which has been a constant source of poetic inspiration for years, and lights up the whole region.

 Best time to visit Sapa

 In April and May, the ethnic people grow rice in terraced fields.
-When being seen from afar, the terraced rice fields look like a picture of nature with heart-catching beauty keeping tourists to stay for admiration for a while.
-This picture however has its color changed seasonally, shows its most charming appearance when the new crop begins and when the field is lush with ripening rice.
+When seen from afar, the terraced rice fields look like a picture of nature with heart-catching beauty keeping tourists to stay for admiration for a while.
+This picture however has its color changed seasonally and shows its most charming appearance when the new crop begins and when the field is lush with ripening rice.

 Sapa terraced fields